gnustep/libobjc2/README.md

 ------------------------------

-When a class is compiled to support non-fragile instance variables, the instance_size field in the class is set to 0 - the size of the instance variables declared on that class (excluding those inherited.
-For example, an NSObject subclass declaring an int ivar would have its instance_size set to 0 - sizeof(int)).
-The offsets of each instance variable in the class's ivar_list field are then set to the offset from the start of the superclass's ivars.
+When a class is compiled to support non-fragile instance variables, the `instance_size` field in the class is set to 0 - the size of the instance variables declared on that class (excluding those inherited.
+For example, an NSObject subclass declaring an int ivar would have its `instance_size` set to `0 - sizeof(int))`.
+The offsets of each instance variable in the class's `ivar_list` field are then set to the offset from the start of the superclass's ivars.

 When the class is loaded, the runtime library uses the size of the superclass to calculate the correct size for this new class and the correct offsets.
 Each instance variable should have two other variables exported as global symbols.
 Consider the following class:

 	@interface NewClass : SuperClass {
 		int anIvar;
 	}
 	@end

-This would have its instance_size initialized to 0-sizeof(int), and anIvar's offset initialized to 0.
-It should also export the following two symbols:
+This would have its `instance_size` initialized to `0-sizeof(int)`, and `anIvar`'s offset initialized to 0.
+It should also export the following two
+symbols:

 	int __objc_ivar_offset_value_NewClass.anIvar;
 	int *__objc_ivar_offset_NewClass.anIvar;

-The latter should point to the former or to the ivar_offset field in the ivar metadata.
-The former should be pointed to by the only element in the ivar_offsets array in the class structure.
+The latter should point to the former or to the `ivar_offset` field in the ivar metadata.
+The former should be pointed to by the only element in the `ivar_offsets` array in the class structure.

 In other compilation units referring to this ivar, the latter symbol should be exported as a weak symbol pointing to an internal symbol containing the compiler's guess at the ivar offset.
-The ivar will then work as a fragile ivar when NewClass is compiled with the old ABI.
-If NewClass is compiled with the new ABI, then the linker will replace the weak symbol with the version in the class's compilation unit and references which use this offset will function correctly.
+The ivar will then work as a fragile ivar when `NewClass` is compiled with the old ABI.
+If `NewClass` is compiled with the new ABI, then the linker will replace the weak symbol with the version in the class's compilation unit and references which use this offset will function correctly.

-If the compiler can guarantee that NewClass is compiled with the new ABI, for example if it is declared in the same compilation unit, by finding the symbol during a link-time optimization phase, or as a result of a command-line argument, then it may use the __objc_ivar_offset_value_NewClass.anIvar symbol as the ivar offset.
+If the compiler can guarantee that `NewClass` is compiled with the new ABI, for example if it is declared in the same compilation unit, by finding the symbol during a link-time optimization phase, or as a result of a command-line argument, then it may use the `__objc_ivar_offset_value_NewClass.anIvar` symbol as the ivar offset.
 This eliminates the need for one load for every ivar access.

 Protocols
 ---------

-The runtime now provides a __ObjC_Protocol_Holder_Ugly_Hack class.
+The runtime now provides a `__ObjC_Protocol_Holder_Ugly_Hack` class.
 All protocols that are referenced but not defined should be registered as categories on this class.
 This ensures that every protocol is registered with the runtime.